Metea Valley High School: Demographics

 In 2024, 29.7% of the student body identified as White, 36.7% of the student body identified as Asian, 13.7% of the student body identified as Black, 14.6% of the student body identified as Hispanic, and 5% of the student body identified as 2 or more races.

+In 2025, 28.1% of the student body identified as White, 38.6% of the student body identified as Asian, 14.6% of the student body identified as Black, 13.4% of the student body identified as Hispanic, and 5.1% identified as two or more races.

 Academics

 Metea Valley High School's first principal was Jim Schmid, former principal of Waubonsie Valley High School.
 On January 8, 2014, Principal Schmid announced that Dr. Darrell Echols, Principal at Hill Middle School at the time, would succeed him as Metea Valley High School Principal.
 Echols assumed his position July 1, 2014 following Mr. Schmid's retirement.
 After 9 years in July 2023, Echols retired as Metea Principal and Daniel DeBruycker took position of Principal for the Metea Valley High School.
+Metea Valley will be getting a new principal in August 2026 after Mr. Dan DeBruycker leaves Metea.

 During the 2013-2014 school year, Metea Valley was ranked as the 669th best high school in America and the 29th best in Illinois by U.S. News & World Report.
 Metea Valley was also ranked the 23rd most challenging high school in Illinois.
 This ranking is based on standardized test scores and percentage of students on subsidized lunch, among other factors.

 Construction

-One of the companies contracted for the school's construction was Commercial Mechanical Inc (CMI) from Dunlap, Illinois.
 The school was designed by the Chicago office of DLR Group.
 The construction manager was Turner Construction Company.

-Construction began on May 7, 2008.
-For months, as the landscape changed, there was no discernible structure, although one could see the flattened "footprint" where the building would be located and massive sewer pipes and basins dotting the land.
-Then, early in August 2008, steel structural beams started to rise up near the southwest corner of the property.

 The school's music hallway opened on January 4, 2010.
 The auditorium was completed in early February 2010.

 The campus was ranked #20 on a list of the "Most Amazing High School Campuses in the Nation" in 2014.